Mike Williams Player Prop Bets for NFL Week 10 | Los Angeles vs. Minnesota 11/14/2021

 Matchup vs. Minnesota

-- Williams' 71 receiving yards in his only career matchup against the Vikings are 10.5 more than his over/under for Sunday's game.
+- Williams racked up 71 receiving yards in his one career matchup against the Vikings, 10.5 more than his over/under in Sunday's game.

 - Williams caught a touchdown pass in that contest against the Vikings.

-- The Vikings are giving up 268.8 passing yards per game this season, the NFL's 18th-ranked pass defense.
+- The 268.8 yards per game the Vikings are allowing through the air makes them the NFL's 18th-ranked pass defense.

-- The Vikings have surrendered 12 touchdowns through the air (1.5 per game).
-They are sixth in the league in that category.
+- The Vikings have given up 12 touchdowns through the air (1.5 per game).
+They are sixth in the NFL in that category.

 Recent Performances

-- In last week's outing against the Eagles, Williams was targeted five times, totaling 58 yards on two receptions (averaging 29 yards per catch).
+- Against the Eagles last week, Williams was targeted five times and totaled 58 yards on two receptions.

-- Williams' stat line over his last three outings includes six grabs for 104 yards.
-He put up 34.7 yards per game, and was targeted 15 times.

 Williams' Los Angeles Teammates